DavidePiarulli/DavidePiarulli/README.md

-# Hi there 👋, I’m Davide!
+# Hey there 👋, I’m Davide!

 **Java developer | DevOps & AI explorer | Amateur chef**

+ I’m a software engineer who loves turning ideas into real things that actually work (and hopefully look good doing it).
+I’m into automation, clean architecture, and discovering new ways to make life a little smoother.
- I’m a software engineer who thrives on learning and turning new ideas into reality.
-When I step away from the keyboard, you’ll often find me in the kitchen experimenting with flavors, aiming for that perfect “wow” moment when someone tastes my creations.
-And if I’m not cooking or coding, I’m usually immersed in a board, card or story driven video-game (modding Skyrim for the 300th time also) or just chilling with my girlfriend and friends .
+When I step away from the keyboard, you’ll often find me in the kitchen experimenting with flavors (it's the italian genes), chasing that perfect “wow” bite.
+I also have a soft spot for story-driven games, board game nights with friends, and, yes… modding Skyrim for the 300th time (and breaking it again).
+Travel is another big part of my story, be it solo trips or group adventures across countries, i love getting immersed in different cultures and meeting cool people.

+💡 I love building things that make life easier — whether it’s automating small workflows, simplifying complex systems, or creating an app to help someone get through their day a little better.

+👹 Always handle chaos with a smile!

 ---